open-data/oc_search/README.md

 ### Note on Logging

-OCS2 has two logs, one for regular logging information and another for recording search activity.
+OCS  has two logs, one for regular logging information and another optional one for recording search activity.
 In the logging settings, be sure to set up your logging using a format similar to this:

 ```javascript